ʻOteʻa Guidelines

 • Be as creative as possible using mostly traditional Tahitian steps and even some newer steps.

-• The use of props and other enhancements that coney the theme are allowed.
+• The use of props and other enhancements are allowed.

 FACT SHEETS